paulcgt/technical-assessment-java-contact-api/README.md

 Please ensure that it’s easy to run/deploy your application as we cannot allocate a lot of time to troubleshooting.

 ## Deliverables
-1. A Maven or Gradle Java project with all source code.
+1. A Maven Java project with all source code.
 You may provide your application source in one zip file, or on a public repo such as Github or Bitbucket.
 2. A readme.md file containing steps to build and deploy.
 You can optionally provide us with a Docker image that we can pull from Docker Hub.
 3. If your application requires pre-populated static data, then provide a way to easily populate the database.